Plenary and Panel Speakers

 Andrew’s experience at Purcell lies in complex refurbishment and conversion of listed buildings, primarily in the public sector.
 In particular, Andrew has key experience in integrating complex services systems into his projects.
 His designs make use of existing building features where possible to provide passive solutions for long term sustainability, and also thoughtful and discrete integration of climate control for museum spaces.

-Commercial Specialist and Projects Director
+Commercial Specialist and Projects Director, NISTA

 Sara is a senior practising commercial lawyer working as a Commercial Specialist and Projects Director within the Expert Advisory Team in the National Infrastructure and Service Transformation Authority.
 Sara is leading the implementation of the Social Infrastructure Roadmap which is part of the 10 Year National Infrastructure Strategy.
 She is also the project lead in NISTA for the New Hospital Programme and a high-risk reviewer.
 Sara has led the delivery of a number of major infrastructure programmes in Government, including as the Programme Director for a 1.5 billion school rebuilding programme for Welsh Government using the Mutual Investment Model (a revenue funded PPP model).